marijnh/Eloquent-JavaScript/16_game.md

 {{index "asynchronous programming", "event handling"}}

 Because we made `runLevel` return a promise, `runGame` can be written using an `async` function, as seen in [Chapter ?](async).
-It also returns a promise, which resolves when the user finished the game.
+It returns another promise, which resolves when the player finished the game.

 {{index game, "GAME_LEVELS data set"}}